VictorDutto/QAEngine/README.md

 - victor.dutto

 #### Architecture description
+We left each part in its respective notebook since we are not currently satisfied of the way we use our QAmodel to answer our Searchable Index entries.
+Thus, part 1 is in P1 and such...

 In `tools/utils.py` are the functions which aim to package the downloading of datas

 In the src folder will be all the functions which can be used as a module: